e271828e/Flight.jl/docs/notes/design/framework_spec.md

 5. **Join with a timeout:** a device task exceeding it is reported *by name* (§12.7 heartbeat) and abandoned with a warning (`DeviceJoinTimeout`, Appendix C) rather than hanging `run!`.
-   The GUI, having no spawned task (§12.1), is outside the join: its render loop is the calling task's own occupation of `run!`, exits by the same `running(handle)` predicate as any device loop, and `run!` returns after the joins.
+   The calling-task device — the GUI — having no spawned task (§12.1), is outside the join: its loop body is the calling task's own occupation of `run!`, exits by the same `running(handle)` predicate as any device loop, and `run!` returns after the joins.
+One honest asymmetry: the abandonment protocol cannot cover it — nothing can abandon the task `run!` stands on — so a calling-task device that blocks past shutdown hangs `run!`.
+The trait's one authoring obligation is therefore a loop body that never blocks between `running` checks; the shipped GUI's render loop polls once per frame and never blocks.
 6. **Device-initiated paths:** voluntary exit — the loop body returns (window ✕, peer EOT; no `should_close` hook exists, §12.4); with `should_abort` set the wrapper's exit path also requests a sim stop,